Starting The Garden Early With My Indoor Greenhouse Setup

 Start Your Veggie Garden Early.
 I plant heirloom seeds & have seedlings in the spring.
 Check Out What I Use For An Indoor Greenhouse! #TexasHomesteader

-(Note: Some links in this post are for further information from earlier posts I’ve written.
+(Note: Some links in this post will take you to other related articles for further information.
 But links preceded with * are affiliate links.
-If you click them and buy something (almost anything, not just the item noted) I could receive a tiny commission.
-But the price you pay will NOT change.
-It’s an easy way to support this blog without anything coming out of your pocket.
-So click often!
-Thank you!)
+If you click and buy something I could receive a tiny commission.)

 A clear plastic tote is used as my indoor greenhouse for starting vegetable seeds each year. #TexasHomesteader

-How convenient that it’s all self contained!
+How convenient that it’s all self contained inside this one large tote!

 Using Repurposed Cardboard Tubes